cirept/testGitbook/docs/README.md

     * Deleteing autofill entries
     * Adding autofill entries

+## Modes :new:
+### Replace Mode
+* Will replace all matching text with it's corresponding autofill tag.

+### Highlight Mode
+* Will highlight all the words that CAN BE updated using autofill tags.
+    * Accomplishes this task by:
+        1. Forcing the currently viewed page in WSM to show all the autofill tags. **(Page will reload)**
+        2. Crawling the page and highlighting any words that can be converted to autofill tags.

 ## How to Use the Tool
+### Replace Mode
-### During Migration:
+#### During Migration:
 1. Begin the migration process of an internal or external page.
 2. On a blank landing page, choose external page to migrate.
 3. 'Gett' the URL of the external page
 4. Choose the bucket the page will go into
 5. **THE AUTOFILL TAG REPLACER TOOL**
-6. tinue with the normal steps to migrate over the content
+6. Continue with the normal steps to migrate over the content

-### During Page Editing:
+#### During Page Editing:
 1. Choose a card to edit
 2. Choose to edit 'Content'
 3. A pop up will appear.
 4. **RUN THE AUTOFILL TAG REPLACER TOOL**
 5. Save changes via 'save' button.

+### Highlight Mode :new:
+#### While editting cards in WSM
+1. Navigate to landing page or core page in WSM
+2. **RUN THE AUTOFILL TAG REPLACER TOOL**
+3. Wait for tool to do it's work
+4. Scan the page for any highlighted words.
+5. If words are found, edit the contents of the record.
+6. **RUN THE AUTOFILL TAG REPLACER TOOL** again
+7. Words that can be converted to autofill tags will be replaced.
+8. Hit save button.

 ## Working Environment(s)
 * Only works in **NextGen Mode (Next Gen toggle = ON)**